 A jug of Hurricane cocktail and two glasses next to a pool on a sunny day

 The popular Hurricane cocktail features two types of rum, lime juice, orange juice, passionfruit purée, simple syrup, and grenadine.
-Often served on Memorial Day, it’s super easy to batch up, making it one of the best tropical drinks to serve to a crowd.
+Often served on Memorial Day, it’s super easy to level up, making it one of the best tropical drinks to serve to a crowd.

 See?
 Now you’re all sorted with summer batch cocktails!
 Which one will you try first?
 Remember to tag us when you share your summer sips on socials and subscribe to our newsletter to get more tasty inspiration served up in style.